 Awesome Perks: The SyncUp car hotspot is not just a hotspot.
 It’s my AI mechanic and my security device for my truck.
 It plugs into the OBD II Port and scans for codes.
 I know if my truck is bumped, moved, or otherwise disturbed.
 It alerts me when I exit my safety zone.
 It even reminds me when to get maintenance and what items are due.
 All of this is included with the device and free app, regardless of the data plan you choose.
 Most of the videos and photos I take are while adventuring away from the RV, so the car WiFi enables me to upload those to Google servers on my way back home.

 Downsides: Unlike AT&T’s HARMAN Spark, the truck does not need to be in motion for the WiFi to work, but the truck does need to be on.
 This is not convenient for everyone’s purposes, but it works well for me.

-The only reason I have Verizon is to ensure I have connectivity everywhere I go.
-It is my very expensive Plan B. In fact, it is my most expensive phone plan and my least recommended.
-So far, Verizon has not worked anywhere that my Mint Mobile phone did not.
-The only two places I know with better Verizon signal than T-Mobile signal are Juneau, Alaska, and remote parks of Lake Mead.
+The only reason I had Verizon was to ensure I have connectivity everywhere I go.
+It was my very expensive Plan B. In fact, it was my most expensive phone plan and my least recommended.
+Verizon rarely worked in places that my Mint Mobile phone did not.
+The only two places I know with better Verizon signal than T-Mobile signal are Southern Alaska, Lake Mead, and Northeastern Wyoming.